All Activities

-26 activities to explore.
+26 activities so far.
 All simple, all using household items.

 Sensory input through the feet develops proprioception — the body's ability to sense where it is in space.
 This is the same skill that helps kids navigate stairs, climb playground equipment, and move confidently in the dark.
 Naming each texture also builds descriptive vocabulary and teaches kids to pay attention to subtle sensory differences.